murchandamus/bips/bip-update-process.md

 A _Bitcoin improvement proposal (BIP)_ provides a concise, self-contained, technical description of one new concept, feature, standard, implementation guideline, best-practice, design, or incident report relevant to the Bitcoin community.

 The BIPs repository serves as a highly visible platform to put forward mature proposals.
-Because the BIPs are maintained as text files in a versioned repository, their revision history is the historical record of each proposal.
+The repositories visibility facilitates the distributed consideration of proposals by establishing the current state of the proposal.
+The repository’s versioning of the text-based BIPs retains the historical record of each proposal.

 This BIP replaces BIP 2 with a more well-defined and clear process, and may be amended to address future needs of the BIP process.